ewasm/hera/README.md

 - `debug::printMem(offset: i32, len: i32)` - print memory segment as printable characters
 - `debug::printMemHex(offset: i32, len: i32)` - print memory segment as a hex

+These are only enabled if Hera is compiled with debugging on: `-DHERA_DEBUGGING=ON`.

 ## Caveats

 Although Hera enables the execution of eWASM bytecode, there are more elements to eWASM an Ethereum node must be aware of: